-Again in 2 Corinthians 9:15 we read, "Thanks be to God for his inexpressible gift!"
-And finally in Ephesians 2:8 God says, "For by grace you have been saved through faith.
-And this is not your own doing; it is the gift of God."
+Again in 2 Corinthians 9:15 we read, "Thanks be unto God for his unspeakable gift."
+And finally in Ephesians 2:8 God says, "For by grace are ye saved through faith; and that not of yourselves: it is the gift of God."